evergreen-innovations/dlc-documentation/docs/_theory/03_stats.md

 for a Bretschneider spectrum that are used for converting {% raw %}$$T_p$${% endraw %} or {% raw %}$$T_e$${% endraw %} to {% raw %}$$T_z$${% endraw %}.

-##### PCA <!-- omit in toc -->
+##### PCA<!-- omit in toc -->

 The Principal Component Analysis (PCA) model structure is implemented by [MHKiT](https://mhkit-software.github.io/MHKiT/index.html).
-Documentation on the specific function and mathematics can be found [here](https://mhkit-software.github.io/MHKiT/mhkit-python/api.wave.html#mhkit.wave.contours.PCA_contour).

-The relationships for for the contour lines being calculated from the components are defined in [Eckert-Gallup et. al. (2016)](https://www.sciencedirect.com/science/article/abs/pii/S0029801815006721).
+MHKiT computes the contour using their [`mhkit.wave.contours.PCA_contour`](https://mhkit-software.github.io/MHKiT/mhkit-python/api.wave.html#mhkit.wave.contours.PCA_contour) function.
+The contours are formed from a modified principal component analysis [Eckert-Gallup et. al. (2016)](https://www.sciencedirect.com/science/article/abs/pii/S0029801815006721).

+See code implementation details of the modified principal component analysis [here](https://mhkit-software.github.io/MHKiT/_modules/mhkit/wave/contours.html#environmental_contours), scroll to the `_principal_component_analysis` function definition.

-##### Gaussian <!-- omit in toc -->
+##### Gaussian<!-- omit in toc -->

 The Gaussian Model structure is implemented by [MHKiT](https://mhkit-software.github.io/MHKiT/index.html).

 MHKiT computes the contour using their [`mhkit.wave.contours.environmental_contours`](https://mhkit-software.github.io/MHKiT/mhkit-python/api.wave.html#mhkit.wave.contours.environmental_contours) function.

 The contours are calculated from a Gaussian copula.
-See the code implementation [here](https://mhkit-software.github.io/MHKiT/_modules/mhkit/wave/contours.html#environmental_contours) for more details (scroll to the `_gaussian_copula` definition).
+See the code implementation details [here](https://mhkit-software.github.io/MHKiT/_modules/mhkit/wave/contours.html#environmental_contours), scroll to the `_gaussian_copula` definition.

-Details on the mathematics for the Gaussian model are in [DNV-RP-C205](https://www.dnv.com/oilgas/download/dnv-rp-c205-environmental-conditions-and-environmental-loads.html).

-#### IFORM Contour <!-- omit in toc -->
+#### IFORM Contour<!-- omit in toc -->

 All contours are calculated using the I-FORM approach.
 I-FORM is the inverse first order reliability method.
-This is used to calculate the contour line from the different joint distributions available for selection..
+This is used to calculate the contour line from the different joint distributions available for selection.
+More information on the IFORM contours can be found in [DNV-RP-C205](https://www.dnv.com/oilgas/download/dnv-rp-c205-environmental-conditions-and-environmental-loads.html) Section 3.7 Extreme Value Distribution.

 [Winterstein et al. (1993)](https://www.researchgate.net/publication/288935223_Environmental_parameters_for_extreme_response_inverse_FORM_with_omission_factors) introduces the IFORM contour.

-#### Contour Sampling <!-- omit in toc -->
+#### Contour Sampling<!-- omit in toc -->

 Once contours have been formed, use either number of samples or width of intervals between the samples to define what sea states will be available for